SecureBounty/CONTRIBUTING.md/README.md

 ### Issue Reporting

-If you encounter bugs, have feature requests, or any other concerns, please open an issue on our [Issue Tracker](link-to-issue-tracker).
-Provide a clear and concise description, along with any relevant details, to help us understand and address the matter efficiently.
+If you encounter any bugs, have questions, or want to propose new ideas, feel free to open an issue in the repository.
+Provide a clear and detailed description of the problem or suggestion to help us better understand and address it.

 ### Code Style and Standards